 The Base-64 part on the bottom would normally be much longer, so be sure to copy the entire file when you really do go after one.

 Depending on where you find your plugin file, you may be able to view its contents on location and copy the file without downloading it, or you may need to download the file first, open it, and copy the contents locally.
-Either way, once you have the text file contents copied, paste it into the ‘Install plugin’ textarea box as indicated earlier, and click ‘Upload’.
+Either way, once you have the text file contents copied, paste it into the ‘Install plugin’ textarea box as indicated earlier, and press ‘Upload’.

 Verifying plugin file contents

-After clicking the ‘Upload’ button, you’ll be shown an intermediate view of the plugin file - a decompiled view - as it was written.
+After selecting the ‘Upload’ button, you’ll be shown an intermediate view of the plugin file - a decompiled view - as it was written.
 You don’t have to do anything here but look for obvious weirdness.
 For example, if you didn’t see anything at all, that would be a problem, or if the plugin panel disappeared, that should be telling you to retreat.
-Otherwise, find the ‘Install’ button and click it.
+Otherwise, find the ‘Install’ button and select it.

 This will add the plugin record to the table, where you can then manage it.